Excess

 I would pay his bill at the agreed terms (not early), thank him for completing the only job he'll ever do for you and forget it.

 Enjoy this discussion?
-Check out these related topics: Can an employer deduct excess from an employee's wages, Help needed-Keep your eyes peeled, Anyone ever done a diy windscreen repair, Insurance, Ron Appleby, Hi Guys, Turn off Alerts.
+Check out these related topics: Can an employer deduct excess from an employee's wages, Help needed-Keep your eyes peeled, Anyone ever done a diy windscreen repair, Insurance, Hi Guys, Ron Appleby, Turn off Alerts.

 Reply To Topic